Death Valley Tours from Las Vegas:

 - All participants must be 7+ years of age.

-- Private tour available with groups of 4 or more daily.
+- Private tour available with groups of 6 or more.

 - This tour has a free downloadable App with full tour commentary in French, German, Spanish, Italian and English.

 - Single day trip from Las Vegas to Death Valley National Park

 - Death Valley tours from Las Vegas stops at Dante’s View, Zabriskie Point, 20 Mule Team Canyon, Artist’s Pallet, Badwater Basin, Furnace Creek and Devil’s Golf Course.